If you own a home or rent a place in an area commonly damaged by wildfires, we have some tips that you can follow to help protect your property.

 Know at least two ways out of your neighborhood or community.

-That way if one is blocked by fire then you won’t be trapped, you’ll have another option.
+That way, if fire blocks one route, you won’t be trapped; you’ll have another option.

 Set a meeting place in advance with your family so that everyone knows where to go should a wildfire move toward your home.